ajitsingh/ajitsingh/README.md

 - 👋 Hi, I’m @ajitsingh
+-
-• Currently working as Team Lead/Department Head in Studio Brahma Private Limited - Noida, with overall 16+ years of experience across different business domains in IT Industry
+• Overall 16+ years of experience across different business domains in IT Industry

 • Worked previously as Software Engineer in Mutants Technologies Private Ltd - Delhi, as Web developer & creating/managing the enterprise applications.